 1. Contextual Activities

-Context is king, is a saying that can be used here.
+Context is king is a common saying in the study of TESOL.
 We scaffold from the communicative drills and dialogues at beginner levels, to more challenging activities at the intermediate level.
-For our example activities today, we’re going to choose the context of ‘eating out.’
+For this sample Communicative Approach activity, we’re going to choose the context of ‘eating out.’
 Now, learners have a framework to build on.

 You can offer them the following working vocabulary: